-3. Unscrew the orange cover over the bottle holder and unscrew the cap on the bottle of sealing compound.
+Unscrew the orange cover over the bottle holder on the compressor and unscrew the cap on the bottle of sealing compound.

 Do not break the seal on the bottle.
 This occurs automatically when the bottle is screwed into the holder.